GetStream/stream-chat-android/DokkaRoot.md

 ### Changelog

-Check out the [changelog](https://github.com/GetStream/stream-chat-android/releases) to see the changes and improvements in each of our releases.
+Check out the [CHANGELOG](https://github.com/GetStream/stream-chat-android/releases) to see the changes and improvements in each of our releases.

 ## Getting started
-There are only a few steps to get started with Stream!
+There are only **3 steps** to get started with Stream!

-* First, you need to add our dependency to the project.
+* 1. Add Stream chat SDK dependency to your project.
-* Second, you need to set up our Client to communicate to the API.
+* 2. Set up Stream chat client to communicate to the API.
-* Third, connect our Components to ViewModels to show data.
+* 3. Connect our components to ViewModels to show data.

-* (Optional) Alternatively, you can skip using our components and build your custom UI powered by our data and persistence.
+> Note: Alternatively, you can skip using our UI components and build your custom UI powered by our core SDK.

 Let's cover some of these steps.

 ### Add dependency
 Add one of the four packages below to your dependencies for your `module/app` level `build.gradle` file: